br-mat/annoying-plant/README.md

 </code></pre>

 The last steps are to set a new wake up alarm.
 Therefor we take our 'min1' measurement and select the next larger number from the array.
 If no larger number can be found we break no value would be set and the 'next_index' variable will remain at predefined value 0, picking the first index of our list.
 Then we can shutdown the whole thing by reseting the Flip-flop. <br>
-<br> I added some time delays (sleep) here and there to make give the controller some time to initialize Serial conection and make sure it reached a stable state.
+<br> I added some time delays (sleep) here and there to make give the controller some time to initialize Serial conection and make sure it reached a stable state:
 <pre><code>
     #set next wakeup-alarm
     next_index=0